rowanmoul/ArchSecureDualBoot/README.md

 For a good overview of what a TPM is and what it can do, go read [this](https://en.wikipedia.org/wiki/Trusted_Platform_Module) and the first chapter of [this book](https://link.springer.com/book/10.1007%2F978-1-4302-6584-9) (or all of it really).
 That free book is arguably the single most useful resource for understanding the otherwise poorly docmented TPM.
 Note that here "poorly" is meant as in it is difficult to understand the documentation, not that every little detail isn't documented and specified (because it really is).
 The TPM can do a lot of things, but in the case of Bitlocker (as well as what we are about to do in Linux) it is used to cryptographically secure our disk encryption key in such a way that it can only be retrieved if the machine boots with the software we expect ([Platform Integrity](https://en.wikipedia.org/wiki/Trusted_Platform_Module#Platform_integrity)).
 This means that if someone where to try to boot from a live disk, or replace your bootloader or kernel ([evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack)), the TPM will not release the disk encryption key.
-But wait, I read that Wikipedia page!
-It said there were ways extract secrets from TPMs!
+"But wait, I read that Wikipedia page!
+It said there were ways extract secrets from TPMs!"
 Yes, it's not a flawless system, but if you read further about it, the only people with the resources to carry out such attacks probably already have your data, if they even want it.
 Joe Smith who picks up your lost laptop bag on the train and takes it home won't be able to.
 Consider what your realistic [threat model](https://en.wikipedia.org/wiki/Threat_model) is, and if this is something you need to be concerned with, this guide isn't what you need.
 Instead, you may want to get yourself a giant magnet to repel any [$5 wrenches](https://xkcd.com/538/) that might be swung in your direction.

 ### How the TPM works

 This section will really only scratch the surface, but it should give enough of an overview of how the TPM works that you will understand it's usage in this guide.
-Again, the free ebook linked above and at the end of this guide contains a wealth of information if you want to do a true deep dive like I did in order to write this guide.
+Again, the free ebook linked above contains a wealth of information if you want to do a true deep dive.
 You won't find a better resource.
 Note that this guide assumes you are using a TPM that implements TPM 2.0, not TPM 1.2

 #### Platform Configuration Registers